-Add some shimmer and soothe your skin with this great DIY shimmer lotion bar recipe.
+Add some shimmer and soothe your skin with this easy DIY shimmer lotion bar recipe.

 These bars have a huge number of benefits for your skin, are easy to make, and make lovely personalized gifts.

-This post might contain affiliate links.
-In the event of a sale, I get rewarded a small commission, at no extra cost to you.
-As an Amazon Associate, I earn from qualifying purchases.
+This post contains affiliate links.
+In the event of a sale, I get rewarded a small commission at no extra cost to you.

 Below the recipe, you are going to find some ideas so you can get creative and have some fun.